-† Albert is a dead Male ♂ Asian elephant (Elephas maximus), , who died at Ringling Brothers and Barnum and Bailey Circus, in United States, from disease 1929-03-28.
-Official death reason described as pneumonia. (see detailed list).
+† Albert is a dead Male ♂ Asian elephant (Elephas maximus), , who died 1929-03-28 at Ringling Bros. and Barnum & Bailey Circus, in United States, .
+Official death reason described as pneumonia.

 (The name Albert is already submitted into the link, just click on the link for relevant results)